Association

 International Business Committee, in collaboration with KPIA’s secretariat, promotes further globalization of the Japanese pharmaceutical related industries by providing support for the international business activities of member companies.

-The Committee strengthens cooperation with overseas governmental agencies and trade organizations, Embassies and Consulate Generals in Osaka, MHLW/PMDA, regional governments such as Osaka, Kyoto, and Kobe, JETRO, Chambers of Commerce and Industry in Osaka, Kyoto, and Kobe, Kansai Economic Federation and international committees, FPMAJ, JPMA, JGA, JSMI, and BiocK to hold conferences and networking meetings aimed at overseas business expansion of pharmaceutical related industries. - Promotion of Information Sharing on Healthcare Needs, Regulatory Authorities/Systems.
+The Committee strengthens cooperation with overseas governmental agencies and trade organizations, Embassies and Consulate Generals in Osaka, MHLW/PMDA, regional governments such as Osaka, Kyoto, and Kobe, JETRO, Chambers of Commerce and Industry in Osaka, Kyoto, and Kobe, Kansai Economic Federation and international committees, FPMAJ, JPMA, JGA, JSMI, and Japanese embassies and Japanese industry groups operating locally.
+Through holding conferences and networking meetings, the Committee supports the overseas business expansion of pharmaceutical related industries. - Development of Globally Competent Human Resources

 5.Eye Drops Study Group

 Eye Drops Study Group conducts research on pharmaceutical regulations and technical issues related to eye drops, and prepares and proposes measures to solve these issues.
 The Study Group also conducts activities requested by administration or industry organizations, such as research and examination on issues related to eye drops and proposal of solutions, aiming toward improvements of the quality of eye drops and enhancement of the level of industries.
-The results of its activities are made widely available not only to member companies but also to the public by posting on KPIA’s website and other methods.
+The results of its activities are made widely available not only to member companies but also to the public by posting them on KPIA’s website and other methods.

 - Activities Regarding Education on Proper Use of Eye Drops

-The Study Group continues enlightenment activities related to proper use of eye drops with educational materials created to date such as a “Handbook for Pharmacists”, a “Pamphlet for Patients/General Consumers” and a “Panel for Elementary School Children Regarding Education on Proper Use of Eye Drops”. - Activities to Address Official Documents and Administrative Notifications
+The Study Group continues enlightenment activities related to proper use of eye drops with educational materials created to date such as a “Handbook for Pharmacists”, a “Pamphlet for Patients/General Consumers” and a “Poster for Elementary School Children Regarding Education on Proper Use of Eye Drops”. - Activities to Address Official Documents and Administrative Notifications

 The Study Group examines matters requested by FPMAJ and JSMI.
 Such requests include a review of approval criteria for manufacturing ophthalmic preparations; research on revision of the Japanese Pharmacopoeia General Provisions, the general testing method and reference information; matters related to a prevention of medical accidents; publication of cases in the GMP case book, and research related to administrative notifications. - Research on Issues in Pharmaceutical Regulations and Quality of Eye Drops, and Actions to Address These Issues